Key takeaways:

 Hypertext Transfer Protocol Secure (HTTP) status codes are short, blunt notes from your website telling visitors what’s happening behind the scenes.
 Sometimes it’s a cheerful “All good!” message (even if you never see it).
 Other times, it’s a frustrating “Something’s wrong, try again later.”

-For example, a 404 Not Found or 503 Service Unavailable indicate a problem with your site.
+For example, a 404 Not Found or 503 Service Unavailable indicates a problem with your site.
 These codes are helpful; they tell you when something is broken, overloaded, or just not where it’s supposed to be.
 And while they might seem random numbers, understanding them can help you fix problems faster, keep your site healthy, and even protect your search rankings.

 Here, we’ll explore the different types of status codes, how they affect your site’s performance and SEO, and what to do when they show up at the worst possible time.